-David H. Mortimer is the President and a Trustee of The American Assembly, a national, non-partisan, and public affairs forum founded by Dwight D. Eisenhower in 1950 and affiliated with Columbia University.
-Before joining The Assembly, he worked at Kuhn-Loeb & Co., an investment bank.
+Before joining The Assembly, David H. Mortimer worked at Kuhn-Loeb & Co., an investment bank.
 At The Assembly, Mr. Mortimer has overseen more than eighty national projects on domestic and international topics.
 He was also responsible for several books publishing arrangements.
 He has been involved in every aspect of the planning, implementation, and follow-up of 100 regional programs led by The Assembly with various institutions across the United States, Asia, Canada, and Europe.

 Mr. Mortimer oversees The Assembly's relations with Columbia University, its affiliate and fiscal agent, and has been responsible for the organization's financial stability and institutional health.
 He oversaw The Assembly's capital campaign and established the major part of its endowment fund.
 More recently, he has been responsible for many of The Assembly's most successful domestic projects, a number of which have spawned subsequent national programs.